 - If I defer distribution of my Annuity Savings Account and have already received the non-taxable portion of the balance, can I make periodic withdrawals from the taxable annuity?

 No. You can choose to annuitize your ASA with your monthly pension or you can take a lump sum distribution of the taxable portion of the balance.

 - If I choose to integrate my TRF pension with my estimated Social Security benefit, does it change what I collect from Social Security?

 - When I retire can I name anyone as a survivor?

 Yes, but the IRS places restrictions on what survivor options you elect if your survivor is a non-spouse.

 You need to complete a Death Report (State Form 50790).
+You can find the Death Report on the INPRS Web site.
 If you do not have internet access, you should contact the TRF office, toll-free, at (888) 286-3544 for a copy of the form.
 We are available Monday through Friday from 8 a.m. to 8 p.m.
 EST. Complete this form and return it to TRF.

 No, but you may request adjustments directly through Anthem.
 Open enrollment elections become effective May 1.

 - The 1099-R I received this year does not reflect my total gross distribution for the year.
 How do I get a corrected version?